pasindubawantha/pasindubawantha.github.io/_posts/2017-02-18-about-gsoc.md

-have issues with GitHub check their [Help](https://help.github.com/) page. have no idea what Git or GitHub is these [guides](https://guides.github.com/) might help.
+have issues with GitHub check their [Help](https://help.github.com/) page. have no idea what Git or GitHub is these [guides](https://guides.github.com/) might help. hear is a good [guide](https://www.quora.com/How-should-one-select-a-project-for-GSoC/answer/Aditya-Chaturvedi-3) how to pick a gsoc project